Muscle Performance testing

 4. Spinal Movements

-When designing a programme for an individual, the ability of the person to move their spine well is an important consideration.
+When our sports therapy team design a programme for an individual, the ability of the person to move their spine well is an important consideration.
 If there are restrictions in spinal movements then spinal mobility exercises will feature in the programme.

 5. Core Stability